linhpd-axonivy/cms-editor/cms-editor-product/README.md

+# CMS Editor
+In AxonIvy, languages for UIs, notifications, or emails are managed within the CMS.
+We are excited to introduce the new CMS editor that significantly simplifies language editing!
+The key features are:

+- User-friendly editor for translating new languages
+- Edit an unlimited number of languages
+- Simple styles available
+- No HTML tags needed in the translation text

+## Demo
-# 1. CMS editor process start:
+### 1. CMS editor process start:

 ![](./images/1-cms-editor-process.png)

-# 2. CMS editor main page:
+### 2. CMS editor main page:

 1. Application Selector: Each Ivy engine can contain multiple applications.
 First, choose the application you want to work on.
 2. Search Input: You can enter text to search by URI and content.
 The search is case-insensitive.